What Do Construction Carpenter Do?

 - Bosch Punch List

-What education is needed to be a Construction Carpenter?
+What education or degrees do I need to become a Construction Carpenter?

 Image Credit: Mass Communication Specialist 2nd Class James Seward via Public domain